ShaoChiehLien/Car-Speed-Prediction/docs/source/about.rst

 About
 ===============================================
-Our solution consists of building a python library that can output the speed of the cars in each frame of a video that would be taken from the camera installed in the car.
-We propose using optical flow, a method that can be used to identify the motion vector of a moving object, which can be used to find the speed of a moving car.
-The model proposed is a sequential type of artificial neural network (ANN) model which uses the optimizer Adam.
-The neural network has dense layers which are fully connected layers thereby saving time, and the activation for each layer is ReLu (Rectified Linear Activation).
+Car-Speed-Detection provides a python library to detect the speed of the driving car itself by the video stream from the dashboard camera installed on the car.

+Car-Speed-Detection separates the speed detection process into three steps, preprocessing, training, and speed detection.
+By using Gunnar-Farneback optical flow algorithm along with the pipeline we developed, we are able to extract each frame into a small size matrix depends on developers preference.
+We use the Artifitial Neural Network (ANN) to train our model with the preprocessed matrix acquired from preprocessing function.
+Developers could use the trained model to detect the speed of the car at each frame using our speed detection function.